-A network infrastructure distributed across different administrative domains.
-Intuitively, network infrastructure is a set of M2M devices and Application Entities (AE) that have been installed and registered to their corresponding MN-CSE (Middle Node – Common Services Entity).
+A network infrastructure distributed across different IoT Service Providers.
+Intuitively, network infrastructure of the oneM2M Service Providers is a set of M2M devices and Application Entities (AE) that have been installed and registered to their corresponding MN-CSE (Middle Node – Common Services Entity).
 The MN-CSEs have in turn been registered to the corresponding IN-CSE (Infrastructure Node – Common Service Entity).

-All the different CSEs have “Semantic Discovery Agreements” (SDA) with each other, resulting in a tree-like network topology.
-In such a topology, the CSEs should rely on a “recommendation-like system” in order to assist the discovery resolution task performed by the CSEs involved in.
-As smarter is the “recommendation-like” system, as efficient will be the discovery in terms of time, CSEs visited, and number of query forwarded, among others.
-The discovery protocol should allow to express some network directives to address efficient routing across CSEs.
+All the different CSEs have Semantic Discovery Agreements (SDA) with each other, resulting in a tree-like network topology.
+In such a topology, the CSEs should rely as a Semantic Recommendation (SR) in order to assist the advanced semantic discovery resolution task performed by the CSEs involved in.
+As smarter is the Semantic Recommendation (SR), as efficient will be the discovery in terms of time, CSEs visited, and number of queries forwarded, among others.
+The discovery should allow expressing some network directives to address efficient routing across CSEs.

 Both the registering and the discovery should be expressed according to the oneM2M described in TS0012.
 Nevertheless, due to tailored-domain terms required in our use case, the registering and the discovery should be also expressed with specific domain ontologies like the different extensions of SAREF.

+Note.
+Semantic Discovery Agreement (SDA) is defined in clause 12.20.1 of the current document.

 Triggers

-The IoT energy devices, or a technician, send first a semantic discovery in order to find all the non-critical IoT devices allocated in the building.
-Then, a semantic discovery in order to find all the critical IoT devices from the eHealth domain, and if required, a last semantic discovery to find relevant medical staff that could be near critical devices.
-The different discovery tasks will rely on specific semantics, the first will contain information about devices and if they consume energy, the second about eHealth devices that are critical and cannot be switched off, and finally, about people, their roles in hospital, and their location.
+The IoT energy devices, or a technician, send first an Advanced Semantic Discovery Query (ASDQ) to find all the non-critical IoT devices allocated in the building.
+Then, a second Advanced Semantic Discovery Query (ASDQ) is issued to find all the critical IoT devices from the eHealth domain, and if required, a third Advanced Semantic Discovery Query (ASDQ) is issued to find relevant medical staff that could be near critical devices.
+The different Advanced Semantic Discovery Query (ASDQ) will rely on specific semantics, the first will contain information about devices and if they consume energy, the second about eHealth devices that are critical and cannot be switched off, and the third about the people, their roles in hospital, and their location.

 Normal Flow

-Following the first discovery task is showcased:

-An IoT energy device, or a technician, sends a query to its CSE.
-The SPARQL query will contain terms about sensors that consume energy, are not from the eHealth domain, and are located in the building.
+An IoT energy device, or a technician, sends an ordinary oneM2M Semantic Discovery Query (SDQ) to its CSE, written in SPARQL.
+The SPARQL query will contain terms about sensors that consume energy, that are not from the eHealth domain, and that are located in the building.

-The CSE verifies the integrity of the query, and following, it tries to answer the query.
-If the CSE is not able, then, forwards the query to other CSEs located in different administrative domain.
-The CSE does not broadcast the query, but instead selects relevant CSEs to answer the query considering its embedded semantics thanks to the “recommendation-like” system.
+The CSE verifies the integrity of the Semantic Discovery Query (SDQ), and it tries to answer.
+If the CSE is not able to reply, it builds an Advanced Semantic Discovery Query (ASDQ) wrapping the Semantic Discovery Query (SDQ).
+Then the CSE forwards the Advanced Semantic Discovery Query (ASDQ) to other CSEs that may be located in the same oneM2M Service Provider, or in a different oneM2M Service Providers, or even sent to a non oneM2M IoT Service Provider.
+The CSE does not broadcast the Advanced Semantic Discovery Query (ASDQ), but it selects the relevant CSEs to answer the Advanced Semantic Discovery Query (ASDQ) according to the Semantic Recommendation (SR).

-The CSE of the Building will receive the query (since the “recommendation-like” system guided the discovery to this CSE), and will try to solve it.
-Since the building contains suitable IoT devices the CSE will be able to produce and forward back an answer.
+The CSE of the Building will receive the Advanced Semantic Discovery Query (ASDQ) and will try to solve the embedded Semantic Discovery Query (SDQ).
+The building contains suitable IoT devices so that the CSE will be able to produce and forward back a positive answer.

-Finally the IoT energy device, or a technician, will receive the answer that was forwarded across the distributed network crossing two administrative domains, i.e., the building and the energy domain.
+Finally, the IoT energy device, or a technician, will receive the answer and the semantic discovery terminates successfully.

 Alternative flow